LPR1234/Mini/1_Requirements/README.md

 ### *Who:*

-This Project can be used by University.
+This Project can be used by Whole sale & Retail Shopkeepers.
 This system will make their work simple.

 ### *What:*

-Adding, Deleting, viewing and searching of book can be done by this project without manual effort of the librarian.
+Adding, Deleting, viewing and searching of components can be done by this project without manual effort of the human.

 ### *When:*

-When there is need to added to issue book by the student
+When there is need to added to new component list and deleting the out of stock by shopkeeper.

 ### *Where:*

-This system is used in University.
+This system is used in Retail & Wholesale shopkeers to analyze the stock.

 ### *How:*